A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Discussion

 \subsection{Improvements with future observations}

 So far we did not include the mass of central black holes, $M_\mathrm{BH}$, in our list of features.
-Observations have revealed tight correlations between the mass of central supermassive black holes and properties of host galaxies, such as the velocity dispersion, mass and luminosity of the bulge component, total stellar mass and velocity dispersion of the host \citep[see e.g.][for a review]{2013ARA&A..51..511K}.
+Observations have revealed tight correlations between the mass of central supermassive black holes and properties of host galaxies, such as the velocity dispersion, mass and luminosity of the bulge component, total stellar mass and velocity dispersion of the host \citep[see e.g.][ for a review]{2013ARA&A..51..511K}.
 These relations indicate strong co-evolution of central black holes and their host galaxies.
 In many previous studies, this is often interpreted as the outcome of galaxy mergers, which contribute to the growth in mass of both central black holes and host galaxies \citep[e.g.][]{2006MNRAS.365...11C,2006ApJ...652..864H,2007ApJ...671.1098P,2011Natur.469..377K,2021arXiv211203576M}, though many other studies also proposed merger-free scenarios to interpret the co-evolution \citep[e.g.][]{2004ARA&A..42..603K,2010ApJ...721...26G,2012ApJS..198....4O,2013MNRAS.429.2199S}.

 According to the above background scenario, $f_\mathrm{acc}$ might be correlated with $M_\mathrm{BH}$.
-As we have explicitly checked, the scores of $M_\mathrm{BH}$ are 66.02\% and 67.13\% for the full and high-mass samples, whereas it is close to zero for the low-mass sample.
-Therefore it seems $M_\mathrm{BH}$ indeed carries a large amount of information about $f_\mathrm{acc}$ for massive galaxies in TNG100.
 Observationally, $M_\mathrm{BH}$ is difficult but still possible to measure, through, for example, reverberation mapping of AGN broad line regions \citep[e.g.][]{1982ApJ...255..419B}.
 We thus examine the learning outcome when $M_\mathrm{BH}$ is used as an observable.
 The brown lines and symbols in Figure~\ref{fig:residual_analy} show the RMSE after further including $M_\mathrm{BH}$ as an observable feature.
-Compared with the blue lines and symbols, the RMSE is further reduced by $\sim$20\% at $\log_{10}M_\ast/\msun>11$, with very weak improvements at the low-mass end.
-If $M_\mathrm{BH}$ can be accurately measured in future observations, the prediction of $f_\mathrm{acc}$ by additionally including $M_\mathrm{BH}$ can be further improved by 20\% for massive galaxies, though this conclusion might depend on the subgrid physics, as TNG is not capable of resolving black hole mergers.
+Compared with the blue lines and symbols, the RMSE is further reduced by at least $\sim$20\% at $\log_{10}M_\ast/\msun>11$, but the error of the most massive data point is very large.
+There are very weak improvements at the low-mass end.
+If $M_\mathrm{BH}$ can be accurately measured in future observations, the prediction of $f_\mathrm{acc}$ by additionally including $M_\mathrm{BH}$ is promising to be further improved by at least $\sim$20\% for massive galaxies, though this conclusion might depend on the subgrid physics, as TNG is not capable of resolving black hole mergers.